Maximilianos/maxpanas.com/notes.md

 ## Dev / Testing

+- Add docblocks to functions that are missing them
 - Move to WebPack 2
 - DONE! - Update Node to Latest
 - Update Node Modules to Latest